-The program for adults up to a three hour awareness session that instructs adults of the Church that interact with children that to protect children you must have continuous awareness and vigilance.
-This awareness session make trainees understand the signs of child sexual abuse, the methods and means by which offenders commit abuse and five empowerment steps one can use to prevent child abuse.
+The program for adults is a three hour awareness session that shows you must have continuous awareness and vigilance in order to protect children.
+This awareness session helps trainees understand the signs of child sexual abuse, the methods and means by which offenders commit abuse and five empowerment steps one can use to prevent child abuse.
 There are also monthly on-line follow-up and informative bulletin articles that must be completed in order to remain certified.

-For more information about this new program, visit the Virtus website.
+For more information about this program, visit the Virtus website.

 No one under 18 may not be brought to the classes because of the sensitive nature of the material.
 Baby sitting is not provided.

 VIRTUS® MONTHLY BULLETIN POLICY ~ The Archdiocese of Cincinnati has announced that All VIRTUS® trained employees and volunteers are expected to read and keep current with all monthly continuing education VIRTUS® Bulletins.
 Effective July 1, 2014, anyone who falls behind and does not read three or more monthly Bulletins in a row can not have any further contact with children.
 All leaders of each Archdiocesan institution, (i.e. pastors, principals, etc.) are responsible for enforcing this VIRTUS® Monthly Bulletin Policy.
-Specifically, the diocese has reported:
+Sp

 If a Virtus account has been inactive and are 18 or more training bulletins behind, the account may NOT be reopened to catch up on all the old bulletins upon request.
 Instead, the location SEC is to be contacted to arrange with the diocese for the volunteer to attend a 90 minute interactive, on line training class within two weeks.
 Once the class has been successfully completed, the location SEC will notify the diocese to delete all the old, unread bulletins.
 The volunteer's Virtus account will be marked active and will be approved to volunteer as along as their bulletins are kept up to date.